 Sorry, I have to do this again.
 HOLY CRAP!!!
 THEY ACTUALLY DID IT!!!
 Okay, now I’m done.

 Despite the fact that the story is partly by Zack Snyder, Allan Heinberg, who’s written for Wonder Woman in the past, clearly gets her in ways that others, like Geoff Johns for example, have trouble with.
-Like I mentioned earlier, the fish out of water and sexism stuff is brief and doesn’t make up the bulk of her character like it would in the hands of a less talented writer or director.
+The fish out of water and sexism stuff is brief and doesn’t make up the bulk of her character like it would in the hands of a less talented writer or director.
 Patty Jenkins’s only other feature length film was also about a woman facing dangerous situations (Monster was about a real life serial killer and won its star Charlize Theron (Furiosa) an Academy Award) and has directed short films and television episodes with similar tones so she knows how to write women well and make them compelling.
 She admits to being a fan as a child and, in my opinion, has done well to her childhood hero.

 The basic plot of this basically a period piece about comradery and saving people mixed with magic and Greek mythology with some fish out of water stuff briefly.
 In other words, finally!
 A hero just being a hero!
 The main goal is to just save the day.
 There’s no big philosophical stuff (until the end) and no one being stupid to serve the plot.
 Diana has to learn that not everything is black and white, but that’s just her needing to expand her world view beyond the stories she had been told as a child.
 The switch from the tradition World War 2 setting to World War 1 reflects this.
 World War 2 has a very clear cut bad guy, ie the Nazis, while World War 1 is a lot more gray comparatively.
 Also, it meant the film wouldn’t be compared too much with The First Avenger.
-There is some period typical sexism, but it’s brief and as soon as the characters learn what Diana can do, they get over it and let her handle the heavy lifting.
+Again, there is some period typical sexism, but it’s brief and as soon as the characters learn what Diana can do, they get over it and let her handle the heavy lifting.
 For once, we get to see a DC hero save the day.

 And you can actually see her save the day because there is no shaky cam.
 WOOO!!!!
 The fight scenes in this film are incredible: sword work, shield work, some funky stuff with the Lasso of Truth, even the not Diana characters get some good scenes in.
 The exception is the dragged out Third Act fight, but at this point I kind of expect good superhero films to not have a very strong third act.
 Other than that, you will be cheering the whole time.